Wynout/developers-nootbook/git.common.commands.nootbook.md

 >$ git stash

-To see which stashed you stored:
+To see the list of stashes you stored:
 >$ git stash list

+	stash@{0}: WIP on master: 3a512ee Add link setting up sublime text for PHP dev stash@{1}: WIP on master: 1418cbe Fixed type, again...
+Think McFly Think!. stash@{2}: WIP on master: af3e481 Removed Youtube link

 To apply the last stashed changes
 >$ git stash apply